Major events are listed below – look also at the monthly listing that Enterprise House produces >>HERE<<

 Contact Phil Harding (01588) 650459 www.farmerphilsfestival.com

-A 24 mile walk with 4,000ft. of ascent through stunning landscape to the north of the town with a 11 & 13 mile options on parts of the route.
+A 24 mile walk with 4,000ft. of ascent through stunning landscape to the north and west of the town with a 11 & 13 mile options on parts of the route. £20 to enter including certificates and refreshments.
 The walk starts and finished at the Town Hall and is fund raiser for the hall.

 Contact Jane Carroll (01588) 638467 www.bcchallengewalk.co.uk.